finos/traderX/README.md

 The Docker containers are configured via Docker Compose to connect to a shred virtual network enabling them to communciate whether running on your local computer or via a Codespace.

 The WebUIs will be added to this setup later, but in the interim you should be able to start either (or both) in the same environment to connect to the backend components.
-## Development setup

-At the moment, the repository has architecture documents and API schema doc documents.
-When the code is populated in this repo, build instructions will be listed here.

-## Roadmap

-1. Submit architecture diagram, API Specifications, and Flow Diagrams
-2. Submit a working, simple pub-sub engine to use with this demo
-3. Submit working implementations of components

-## Local Building (Company Specific)
+## Local Building (Corporate Environments)

-When building locally, if you are using a corporate artifact repository, you might need to override certain settings such as mavenCentral() in gradle, for the Java projects.
+When building locally in your company, if you are using a corporate artifact repository, you might need to override certain settings such as mavenCentral() in gradle, for the Java projects.

 In order to do this, we have designated a `.gitignore`'d folder where you can leave company-specific build scripts.
 This folder is not managed by git and can be modified locally.